sitespeedio/coach/README.md

 ## Add a test case
 Each test case runs against a specific HTML page located in [test/http-server](test/http-server)  Create a suitable HTML page with the structure you want to test.
 Create the test case in  [test/dom](test/dom) or [test/har](test/har) and run it with <code>grunt test</code>

-NOTE: You need to have both Chrome and Firefox installed locally to run the tests.

 ## Test your changes against a web page
 The coach uses Browsertime as runner for browsers.
 When you done a change, make sure to build a new version of the combined Javascript and then test agains a url.